Impact and Programs

 Geographic Area Served

-City of Forest Lake and the Counties of Chisago, Isanti, Pine, Kanabec, Mille Lacs and Carlton in Minnesota; as well as Polk County in Wisconsin.
+Family Pathways serves the communities of: City of Forest Lake, Cloquet, Chisago, Isanti, Kanabec, Mille Lacs, and Pine Counties in Minnesota and Polk County in Wisconsin.